vitalab/vitalab.github.io/reinforcement-learning/_posts/2018-12-17-tracto_td_learning.md

 (See poster, table 1 for results)

 We can see that the RL algorithm performs much better at finding valid tracts than a deterministic algorithm (EuDX, which is old and not used very much anymore).
-However, we do not know many invalid tracts the RL algorithm has found.
+However, we do not know how many invalid tracts the RL algorithm has found.
 After all it might just brute-force it.
 It would have been much more informative to display precision, recall or any other metric than solely the true-positives rate.
 Also, to reiterate, they had the massive advantage of having an end goal, which most definitely helped them design their reward.